accesshdigital/sea-mvp-microservice/README.md

 7. **Hystrix:** Netflix Hystrix allows us to introduce fault tolerance and latency tolerance by isolating failure and by preventing them from cascading into the other part of the system building a more robust distributed application.
 Netflix also provides a feature to monitor all of the services within the distributed application boundary.
 Hystrix stream provides information on a single application, Turbine provides a way to aggregate this information across all installations of an application in a cluster.

+8. **Zipkin:** A Java-based distributed tracing application that helps gather timing data for every request propagated between independent services.
+It has a simple management console where we can find a visualization of the time statistics generated by subsequent services.

+9. **Spring Cloud Sleuth:**  A Spring Cloud library that lets you track the progress of subsequent microservices by adding trace and span id’s on the appropriate HTTP request headers.
+The library is based on the MDC (Mapped Diagnostic Context) concept, where you can easily extract values put to context and display them in the logs.

-8. **Custom metrics monitoring:** Grafana and Prometheus are included in the docker-compose.yml configuration, and the public-facing applications have been instrumented with [Micrometre](https://micrometer.io/) to collect JVM and custom business metrics.
+10. **Custom metrics monitoring:** Grafana and Prometheus are included in the docker-compose.yml configuration, and the public-facing applications have been instrumented with [Micrometre](https://micrometer.io/) to collect JVM and custom business metrics.
 A JMeter load testing script is available to stress the application and generate metrics: mvp_test_plan.jmx

 ![Grafana metrics dashboard](docs/grafana-custom-metrics-dashboard.png)